Designated Safeguarding Lead & Designated Teacher for Looked After Children (LAC) & Post LAC Children

 What to do if you are concerned about a child - ‘The welfare of the child is paramount’

 All details are treated confidentially and will only be shared with SPA (see below) if there are concerns that a child is at risk or when a child has made an allegation.
-It is always our aim to share our concerns transparently with the child’s parent or guardian before making a referral.
+It is always our aim to share our concerns openly with the child’s parent or guardian before making a referral.
 However, we reserve our right to refer without consent if we are sufficiently concerned about a child’s safety or we are unable to contact the parent/guardian after reasonable attempts have been made.

 Single Point of Access (SPA)